WhatYouHaventSeen/Community-Rules/README.md

 If you want to know what prompted this, see "WTF?" below.

+## PREFACE (ADDED AFTER I HAD WRITTEN EVERYTHING BELOW)

+As no doubt came through in what I wrote earlier, the unfortunately-loud voices of an obnoxious few really got to me.
+Hilariously, that a lot of people were screaming back at the idiots on my behalf had the effect of raising their comments to the top.

+When you have a half-dozen people cursing at you and commanding you to run your channel the way they demand - right after trying something that I was already planning on never doing again - it can be very hard to remember that essentially everyone here is extremely supportive of what I am doing.
+I mean, that's why you're all here!
+And there are a TON of you.
+It's crazy to think about, but this channel has fifteen million unique viewers.
+And it had a half-dozen loud assholes.
+Well, some people shouldn't be allowed to be loud -- and now they aren't.
+But I want you all to know *that I know* that it really is just a handful of loud people.

+*To the regulars on this channel, and to newcomers*: I appreciate your support and I appreciate you for your contributions.
+You help to make this channel what it is.
+The actions of a handful of trolls necessitated these changes, but they are ultimately for all of our benefit and they are NOT targeted at or because of you.
+You have nothing to worry about; much to the contrary, in fact, you are the people whose voices deserve to be heard louder here.
+You deserve to never be overshadowed by or out-yelled by people who are just here to stir up trouble.
+And those people are gone.
+For good.

+You all know that my channel is the only place on the internet serving up original transportation safety content, but it's working toward a new distinction: one of the only places on YouTube where trolls won't last.

+Please, continue to enjoy yourselves as always here.
+The skies are bluer than ever and that metaphorical guy who refuses to announce his presence on the CTAF (but blames you for his near-miss) has been banned for life.

+-WYHS

 ## ABOUT COMMENTS

 Following a very frustrating experience that led to my closing comments on the channel, comments are once again open.
 Your